 Rejection is part of the deal

 Not everything you write will get published.
 That’s just as well!
 (I’m thinking of all the junk I once thought was fit for submission–I ought to write thank-you letters to those editors who wisely rejected them).
 Still, back in 1996, I received a spate of rejection letters that I felt were completely undeserved.
 I dreamed up this response, and the SCBWI Bulletin published it in their April 1996 issue.
-I’ve seen several like it floating around the Internet since then, but this one’s my very own.
+I’ve seen several like it floating around the Internet over the years, but this one’s my very own.
+These days, with submission portals and emails only upon interest, the days of envelopes and letters seem quaint and old-fashioned, but the sentiments haven’t changed that much.

 With Regret…by Uma Krishnaswami